Creating Influence: Designing a Research Socialization Strategy that Works

 Lena Halberstadt

-Lena is a Senior Marketing Manager at Condens, bringing her B2B and SaaS marketing expertise to the table.
-With a track record of developing effective marketing strategies for tech startups, Lena is particularly passionate about optimizing processes and understanding user behavior.
-She believes the key to successful marketing is a deep understanding of user pain points, needs, and preferences.
-At Condens, she is excited to drive marketing efforts and contribute to the UX research community by sharing valuable insights.
+Lena is the Head of Marketing at Condens, where she leverages her expertise in B2B and SaaS marketing.
+With a proven track record in crafting effective strategies for tech startups, Lena is passionate about optimizing processes and gaining insights into user behavior.
+She believes that understanding user pain points, needs, and preferences is crucial for successful marketing.
+At Condens, she is eager to lead marketing initiatives and contribute valuable insights to the UX research community.

 Want to receive UX Research Meetup & Event guides, new content and other helpful resources directly to your inbox?
 Enter your email address below!